We didn't let COVID crush us! We didn't let lockdown get us down! Over 250 people registered for the conversations, which you can now find online.

 This year has been extraordinarily difficult sometimes even verging on the bizarre.
 While some of us have filled these endless hours working and teaching our kids, others have felt a sense of disconnectedness, been lonely and without purpose.
 What better way to fight the COVID blues than by joining the ISCAST 2020 conversations series?

-Every week through to mid-December, ISCAST will host a presentation followed by a discussion forum where you are invited to attend and participate.
-We have lined up a variety of talks on topics such as vaccinations, medical ethics, the economy during COVID, species triage, science as art ...
+Every week through to mid-December, ISCAST hosted a presentation followed by a discussion forum on a variety of topics such as vaccinations, medical ethics, the economy during COVID, species triage, science as art, interpreting Genesis ...

 ISCAST 2020 Conversation #1

 This conversation took place on Thursday September 24.
-It will soon be available to watch on YouTube here.
+It is available to watch on YouTube here.

 Dr Andrew Sloane